You are listening to the Sean Hannity Radio Show Podcast.

 We have Jason.

-We allow Lauren to basically run the entire studio because we always have a service dog that she is training in studio with us, and in the case of the one she's training now, there's it's going to be her dog because this dog is not going to pay pass the basic standards to be a service dog because a dog does not listen to Lauren ever and jumps on people, anybody that comes into the studio.
+And in the case of the one she's training now, it's going to be her dog because this dog is not going to pass the basic standards to be a service dog because a dog does not listen to Lauren ever and jumps on people, anybody that comes into the studio.

-But sweet Lauren will answer your calls.
+But Sweet Lauren will answer your calls.

 Now, I never tell my staff on radio or TV on any given day what to do and how to do their job.